 Addiction Treatment and Peer Support in Atlanta

-We offer different treatment programs for teens, young adults, and adults of all ages, including partial hospitalization programs, intensive outpatient programs, and medically assisted detox.
+We offer different treatment programs for young adults, and adults of all ages, including partial hospitalization programs, intensive outpatient programs, and outpatient detox in Atlanta.

 Part of our treatment plans includes peer support groups to help you achieve long-term success in sobriety.
 To learn more about our addiction treatment programs and peer support groups, please feel free to call us at 908-489-5564 today!